evolvingstuff/vdw2/content/posts/vitamin-d-presentation-charts.md

 ### Vitamin D helps you lose weight when you stress your body

-  **After your vitamin D level has plateaued%%%You will experience fat/weight loss if you stress your body by:%%%1) Exercise%%%2) Calorie restrictive diet%%%3) #Intermitant fasting%%% 4) Water-only fasting**
+  **After your vitamin D level has plateauedYou will experience fat/weight loss if you stress your body by:1) Exercise2) Calorie restrictive diet3) #Intermitant fasting 4) Water-only fasting**

- **See <a href="/posts/obese-lost-more-weight-on-diet-if-added-50000-iu-of-vitamin-d-weekly-many-rcts" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Obese lost more weight on diet if added 50,000 IU of vitamin D weekly – many RCTs">Obese lost more weight on diet if added 50,000 IU of vitamin D weekly – many RCTs</a> %%%&nbsp;&nbsp;<a href="/posts/the-vitamin-that-quadruples-weight-loss" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: The Vitamin That Quadruples Weight Loss - Oct 2019">The Vitamin That Quadruples Weight Loss - Oct 2019</a>**
+ **See <a href="/posts/obese-lost-more-weight-on-diet-if-added-50000-iu-of-vitamin-d-weekly-many-rcts" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Obese lost more weight on diet if added 50,000 IU of vitamin D weekly – many RCTs">Obese lost more weight on diet if added 50,000 IU of vitamin D weekly – many RCTs</a> &nbsp;&nbsp;<a href="/posts/the-vitamin-that-quadruples-weight-loss" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: The Vitamin That Quadruples Weight Loss - Oct 2019">The Vitamin That Quadruples Weight Loss - Oct 2019</a>**

 ---